-The Law School Admissions Test ("LSAT") is the test students must take in order to apply to an American-Bar-Association (ABA)-approved and Law-School-Admissions-Council-registered law school.
+The Law School Admission Test ("LSAT") is the test students must take in order to apply to an American-Bar-Association (ABA)-approved and Law School Admission Council (LSAC)-registered law school.note

 - Six sections, four of which are graded: two logical reasoning sections, one logic games section, one critical reading section, one experimental, and one essay.

-- Each section is thirty-five minutes long.
+- Each section is 35 minutes long.
 The test is, technically, designed so that those who are receiving median scores will not finish.

 - Scored on a 120-180 scale.
 There are no subscores.
 A 173 is approximately the 99th percentile.
 A 151 is approximately the 50th percentile.